 Separately analyzing smoking as a risk factor for coronary heart disease, the study results show that 50% of patients were smokers at baseline and after 12 months there was an unsatisfactory rate of 16% who quit smoking (most already having a condition for who quit smoking).
-Thus, the persistence of the habit of smoking in 42.2% of patients remains a significant factor increased role in accelerating atherogenesis and the development of ischemic heart disease.
+Thus, the persistence of the habit of smoking in 42.2% of patients remains a

 There are studies that say that smoking may interfere with the effectiveness of drugs, as is the case with beta-blockers and calcium antagonists (Gherasim L., 2004, Zevin S, NL.
-Benowitz, Smoking cessation was found in 8.1% of patients, which could have a positive influence on the frequency of episodes of angina, exercise tolerance on exercise test parameters and the final result, the reduction of mortality in patients (Hortolomei V. D., V.V.
-Hortolomei.
+Benowitz, 1999).
+Smoking cessation was found in 8.1% of patients, which could have a positive influence on the frequency of episodes of angina, exercise tolerance on exercise test parameters and the final result, the reduction of mortality in these patients (Hortolomei V. D., V.V.
+Hortolomei, 2011).
 I noticed a positive aspect of correcting minor sedentary lifestyle, the fact that a percentage of 6.9% chose a more active lifestyle, eliminating this factor predisposing to obesity and subsequently to arteriosclerosis, although its complications.